 Table of contents

-The SKAG strategy is a solution focused on the best possible match between an ad and a keyword, so that the maximum quality score can be achieved.
+The SKAG strategy is a solution focused on the best possible match between an ad and a keyword to achieve the maximum quality score.
 SKAG ad groups are Google Ads groups containing only one keyword.
 SKAG means maximum control and optimization at the lowest possible level.
 It’s kind of the equivalent of micro-management, where you manually set every detail of the whole, big machine.

-Improving your quality score, increasing your click-through rate (CTR), reducing your ad spend without compromising your results… all of this can be achieved by implementing SKAG.
+Implementing SKAG can improve your quality score, increase your click-through rate (CTR), and reduce your ad spending without compromising your results.
 Although this tactic is not widely known, it can prove effective, especially for accounts limited by structure.

 What are groups of ads with one keyword (SKAG)?

 SKAG is a campaign strategy that includes separate ad groups for each keyword.
-Assigning a keyword to specific ad groups increases ROI, CTR and ad relevance.
-This approach improves the overall quality score, reduces costs and enables you to increase whether conversion and sales rates.
+Assigning a keyword to specific ad groups increases ROI, CTR, and ad relevance.
+This approach improves the overall quality score, reduces costs, and enables you to increase conversion and sales rates.

 How can an account structure using the SKAG strategy look like?”